José María Yáñez

-General José María Yáñez Carrillo (1803 – August 10, 1880) was a Mexican hero of the war of independence from Spain and the invasions by France and the United States.
+General José María Yáñez Carrillo (1803 – August 10, 1880) was a Mexican soldier who fought in the Mexican War of Independence.
+He also served in the Mexican-American war and the war against the French attempt to create an empire in Mexico.

+Biography

-He was born to peasants in Valle de Santiago, Guanajuato, and ran way from home as a child to see other lands and customs of the people.
+He was born to peasants in Valle de Santiago, Guanajuato, and ran away from home as a child to see other lands and customs of the people.
 At the age of 18, he joined the Ejército Trigarante to fight for the Independence of Mexico where he was promoted, and had his best performance in the defense of Tampico against an expedition eight years after the independence was consummated.

 In 1838, he contributed to the successful defense of Veracruz against French invaders when they attacked during the Pastry War.
 On May 20, 1846, he revolted against President Mariano Paredes y Arrillaga, who was a conservative trying to turn the republic into a monarchy.
-As a general in Jalisco, commanding an army of 500 men and six artillery pieces, he attacked the invading U.S. Army, which had arrived through the San Blas port, forcing the invaders to retreat.
+As a general in Jalisco, commanding an army of 500 men and six artillery pieces, he attacked the invading U.S. Army, which had arrived through the San Blas port, forcing the Americans to retreat.

 In 1852, he was designated governor of Jalisco, by the conservatives who supported, with José María Blancarte, the Hospice Plan.

 In November 1853 he commanded the forces that defeated William Walker and filibusters who tried to seize Baja California and Sonora to create an independent republic.